Introduction: Why a Unique Selling Proposition for Email Marketing Isn’t Optional

 3. Close with a CTA That Reinforces Your USP

-Every email should end with a strong, USP-aligned CTA that matches your brand promise.
+Every email should end with a strong, USP-aligned CTA (Call-to-Action) that matches your brand promise.

 Example CTAs That Work:

-✔ USP: Simplicity → “Launch Your First Campaign in Minutes.”
+✔ USP: Simplicity → “Start Your First Campaign Before Your Coffee Cools.”

 Case Study: A/B Testing USP in Email Content